 But not before attackers could make off with details about the company’s SecurID two-factor authentication products.

 On September 27th, Hackers attacked Facebook.
 The giant social media was breached when hackers exploited three bugs that put at least 50 million users’ data at risk.
-While private access logins were not tampered with, personal information like your name and hometown from your profile page.
+In comparison, private access logins were not tampered with, personal information like your name and hometown, from your profile page.

 It turns out that the vulnerabilities were first introduced back in July.
-In which it allowed hackers to gain access tokens to many accounts, but Facebook didn’t notice it until September.
+This allowed hackers to access tokens to many accounts, but Facebook didn’t notice it until September.

 Users are unsure if hackers also gained access to accounts linked to Facebook, like Instagram.
 It’s unclear why the hackers decided to exploit these vulnerabilities instead of disclosing them for a considerable bug payment.